HillaryDanan/abstraction-intelligence/README.md

 If both symbol formation and compositionality exist on spectra, where does abstraction “begin”?

 **For symbol formation:** When does a learned feature become a symbol?
 Convolutional networks learn edge detectors—are these symbols?
-A candidate criterion: a representation is symbolic when it is *reusable across contexts* and *enters into compositional relationships*.
-But this threatens circularity with the compositionality criterion.
+Current answer: only if they show context-independent recurrence with consistent causal role (see above).
+Edge detectors may qualify; this is an empirical question.

 **For compositionality:** Learned embeddings like word2vec support limited composition—vector arithmetic produces “king - man + woman ≈ queen” (Mikolov et al., 2013).
 These are genuine novel combinations with predictable meanings.
 A candidate distinction: *generative* composition supports unboundedly many novel structures through recursive combination and role-filler independence, while *interpolative* composition operates within a pre-shaped space with fixed operations.
 But this needs rigorous operationalization—word2vec’s limitation may be the fixed operation set (only arithmetic), not the representations themselves.